KingOdds/KingOdds/README.md

 * 🌍  I'm a South African based in Canada
 * ✉️  You can contact me at [andreccordier@gmail.com](mailto:andreccordier@gmail.com)
-* 🧠  I'm learning Ethical Hacking in python
+* 🧠  I'm learninn Web development at the moment
 * 🤝  I'm open to collaborating on Progects

 ### Skills